aleksem99/crud_project/README.md

 # Notes App

-A simple CRUD application built with React (frontend) and Node.js with PostgreSQL (backend).
+A simple CRUD application built with React (frontend) and Node.js (Express) with PostgreSQL (backend).

 ## Setup